mattermost/docs/source/process/training.rst

 Resources
 --------------------------

 The following is a list of recommended resources for developing skills "the Mattermost way" in different areas.
-For the ones that require purchase, message your manager to request an order, whether as physical books, digital books, audiobooks or other formats.
+For the ones that require purchase, message your manager to request an order, whether as physical books, digital books, audiobooks, or other formats.

 Developers